 Sir David BrownShow Article

-Cars introduced at the opening of the London Motor Show included the Aston Martin Lagonda (long wheel-base, four-door version of the Aston Martin V8), Lotus Esprit (Worldwide launch), Lotus Eclat (2+2) (Worldwide launch), Panther De Ville (Worldwide launch, for the basic model it was one of the most expensive cars being displayed at the time) and Toyota 1100.
+Cars introduced at the opening of the London Motor Show included the Aston Martin Lagonda (long wheel-base, four-door version of the Aston Martin V8), Lotus Esprit (Worldwide launch), Lotus Eclat (2+2) (Worldwide launch), Panther De Ville (Worldwide launch - one of the most expensive cars being displayed at the time) and the Toyota 1100.
 The Citroën CX had been launched a few weeks earlier at the Paris Motor Show and was scheduled for inclusion in the 1974 London show.
 However.
 It was withdrawn at the eleventh hour, possibly because the manufacturers found themselves unable to schedule right hand drive production of the car till well into 1975.
 The model nevertheless went on to win first place with motoring journalists voting for the European Car of the Year a few months later.

 Panther De VilleShow Article

 The Aston Martin Volante, the marque's first 8-cylinder convertible,made its long awaited appearance, almost nine years after the launch of the DBS V8.